 To meet these legislative requirements, Council will focus efforts on Council owned and managed land.
-Council will support private land managers to fulfil their obligation to manage pest animals and encourage a collaborative approach by offering technical advice and support, and acting as a conduit between relevant stakeholders.
+Council will support private land managers to fulfil their obligation to manage pest animals and encourage a collaborative approach by offering technical advice and support and acting as a conduit between relevant stakeholders.
 Where additional or new financial resources can be secured to allow Council to undertake off-tenure management, the Plan identifies priority target areas on private land where Council may undertake targeted pest animal management.
 Efforts will be prioritised based on opportunities to complement existing pest control programs, and in areas with high environmental, cultural, social and economic values.

 The Plan provides desired outcomes, objectives and actions to address and manage the impacts of pest animals.
 These actions are based on the principles of pest animal management being, prevention, eradication, containment and asset protection.
-Objectives include increasing the community's understanding of the benefits of integrated pest animal management, encouraging community-led, coordinated and integrated pest animal control activities, using safe, effective and humane approaches to pest animal management and promoting research and development.
+Objectives include increasing community understanding of the benefits of integrated pest animal management, encouraging community-led, coordinated and integrated pest animal control activities, using safe, effective and humane approaches to pest animal management and promoting research and development.

-Priority pest animals, based on regional strategies, local impacts and community consultation include free-ranging dogs (wild dogs), European red fox, feral cats, European rabbit, Indian myna and cane toads.
+Priority pest animals were selected based on regional strategies, local impacts and community consultation, and include free-ranging dogs (wild dogs), European red fox, feral cats, European rabbit, Indian myna and cane toads.
+Aquatic and insect pest are not included in the Plan.
 The strategic actions and species-specific actions will guide targeted control of priority pest animals as well as emerging and alert species.
 The Plan also provides an implementation program that outlines measures of success, stakeholders and responsibilities, and incorporates mechanisms for monitoring, evaluation and reporting of the Plan's effectiveness.

-The Plan draws on the experience and knowledge of local stakeholders and community members who provided advice and input during the development phase.
+The Plan draws on the experience and knowledge of multiple stakeholders including but not limited to private trappers, NSW State Government agencies and local community members who provided advice and input during the development phase.